alextbogdanov/no-code-builder/README.md

 ## Features

 - 🤖 **AI-Powered Generation**: Describe your vision in plain English and let AI create the code
-- ⚡ **Instant Deployment**: See your creation live on Vercel in seconds
+- ⚡ **Instant Preview**: See your creation live in an E2B sandbox in seconds
 - 💬 **Chat Interface**: Iterate on your design with a conversational interface
 - 📱 **Responsive Preview**: Preview your app on desktop, tablet, and mobile
 - 📥 **Export Ready**: Download your project as a ZIP file anytime